FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 * WE can choose either Python or Java as our main programming language for this purpose.

-* Considering that  We need to use tools that will empower the use of these object-oriented concepts and adhere to the brief as much as possible, Java is perfectly suited for this as it was built within OOP in mind.
-Java also supports something called Springboot which is a framework for software engineering that streamlines the development process of applications, which will be incredibly useful for our project.
+* Considering that  We need to use tools that will empower the use of these object-oriented concepts and adhere to the brief as much as possible, Java is chosen for this project because it is an object-oriented programming language, but also because it is secure, simple and platform independent https://data-flair.training/blogs/pros-and-cons-of-java/.
+Java also supports something called Springboot which is a framework for software engineering that streamlines the development process of applications, which will be incredibly useful for our project. https://azure.microsoft.com/en-gb/resources/cloud-computing-dictionary/what-is-java-spring-boot#:~:text=Spring%20Boot%20gives%20an%20easier,learn%20the%20underlying%20Spring%20framework. [reference for springboot]

 * The previous programming experience that our team has is also related to Java, and therefore we have a better advantage using it instead of Python.

-Due to our intentions of keeping the project on a smaller scale, we chose SQLite as our datebase, which doesn't require the use of a server host.
+Due to our intentions of keeping the project on a smaller scale, we chose SQLite as our datebase, as it works great for most low to medium traffic websites and is very simple to setup, which is definitely within our category. https://www.sqlite.org/whentouse.html [reference for SQLite]

 All this is done with the knowledge that as engineers, we must strive to  Select and apply appropriate materials, equipment, engineering technologies and processes (Ahep B13)

 -- SUSTAINABILITY --

-In our project, we are aiming to design solutions that will Evaluate the environmental and societal impact of solutions to our problems. (ahep B7 page 30)
+In our project, we are aiming to design solutions that will Evaluate the environmental and societal impact of solutions to our problems. [ahep B7 page 30]

-We ensure that there is a balance of these solutions within our project by scheduling appropriately, keeping the scope as intended and creating software that requires little maintenance after deployment.
+We ensure that there is a balance of these solutions within our project by scheduling appropriately using a Gantt chart for example, keeping the scope as intended and creating software that requires little maintenance after deployment.

 > Team Dynamics (effective team, stakeholder communication plan, how roles were assigned, task assignment)

-To ensure that the team is able to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member.
+To ensure that the team is able to be as effective as possible, a leader was chosen so that members can complete their tasked deliverables within time schedules, and to guarantee responsibility for each member. https://www.sienaheights.edu/10-reasons-leadership-is-important-in-the-workplace/ [leadership reference]

 --- read bens character description ---